placeforthedifferent said: Why don't you post on this blog anymore? It really makes me sad.

 I’m really glad you liked the blog though, that makes me happy!

-Anonymous asked: hi! so im a 14 year old girl and im auditioning to get into this theatre camp, can u recommend any age-appropriate 1-2 minute dramatic or comedic monologues or somewhere i can get one from? thank you SO much!!!
+Anonymous said: hi! so im a 14 year old girl and im auditioning to get into this theatre camp, can u recommend any age-appropriate 1-2 minute dramatic or comedic monologues or somewhere i can get one from? thank you SO much!!!

 Personally, I quite like the Alice in Wonderland monologue, I used this monologue earlier this year (in a show where I got a lead might I add lol) It’s probably one of my favorite monologues.
 It’s appropriate and lots of fun and shows a lot of emotion.
 It can be found here: http://www.monologuearchive.com/c/carroll_001.html